Risk Being Seen

 take that skill back to your life.

 Group work offers self-transformation through the power of relationship.
-Because much of our self judgment came as a result of painful moments in relationship, the most profound healing happens in relationship.
+Because much of our self judgment came as a result of painful moments in relationship, meaningful change also happens in relationship.

 “We can’t do it alone…we are not capable of healing in isolation.
 We need other people…we are hurt in relationship and we heal in relationship”